 check out the other images in “Heaven is for Real for Kids” and see some great illustrations that give a sense of what to expect!
 Share the books!
 What a loving way to support and encourage others who have lost loved ones!
 Dear One, do you believe that Heaven is For Real and that our resurrected savior, Jesus, resides there?
 We certainly do!
 If you do too - let’s double up on taking every God-given opportunity to encourage one another!
 Always remember, sharing is caring, and it is an act of Love to point people toward Jesus and the hope of Eternal Life in Heaven!Art & SoulWorks Mission:

-Our heart's desire is to be an example of God's love and abundance and to promote the wholesome Christ-Centered message of the love of Jesus through beautiful art and gifts designed to encourage and draw others to Jesus throughout the world.
-We teach people about Jesus and the love of God through creating, licensing, manufacturing and distributing Prince of Peace and other inspired gifts art by Akiane Kramarik.
-Portions of our proceeds are donated to charities and causes that help others in need.
+Our heart's desire is to be an example of God's love and abundance and to promote the wholesome Christ-centered message of the love of Jesus through beautiful art and gifts designed to encourage and draw others to Jesus throughout the world.
+We teach people about Jesus and the love of God through creating, licensing, manufacturing, and distributing inspirational gifts and art.
+Portions of our proceeds are donated to charities and causes that help others in need at home and abroad.